mscheeri88/DimeAndDash/README.md

 * **Vanaro Thorn**

-# Dima&Dash Application
+# Dime&Dash Application

 Do you have cheap friends?
 Do you have even one friend who gets the aligator arms every time the bill comes out?
 That friend that always forgets to add in tax and tip when contirbuting for their meal?
 Well we have the solution.
-[Pay your Bill](https://morning-reaches-30134.herokuapp.com/)
+[Dime&Dash](https://morning-reaches-30134.herokuapp.com/)

 ## How to Use